Testimonial- “They are perfect so far, our guys sure do like them!” – Don (Maintenance Supervisor – Texas USA)

-When the indicator mark is in the yellow area (see Fig. 1), that means you should add water soon.
-If the mark is in the red area, there is still some water in the battery, but it is urgent to immediately add water.
+When the mark is in the yellow area (see Fig. 1), this indicates that you should add water soon.
+If the mark is in the red area, you need to add water right away since low water levels can harm the battery.

-If the indicator mark falls below the “MIN” line (see Fig. 1), eventually the plates in the battery will dry out, and permanent damage to the battery will occur.
+If the red mark falls below the “MIN” line (see Fig. 1), in time the plates in the battery can dry out and ruin it.

 Custom float lengths are available to match the water levels of most batteries.
 Please contact us for more info.

-Made in USA at our factory in Ohio.
+Made in the USA.
 Dealer inquiries are welcome.
 For more info, please view the Battery Water Level Indicator Brochure.
 We give bulk discounts for 100 or more.
 Please contact us for pricing.